 The PFA prescribes that the Government must pursue its policy objectives in accordance with the following principles:

-- reducing total debt to prudent levels so as to provide a buffer against factors that may impact adversely on the level of total debt in the future by ensuring that, until those levels have been achieved, total operating expenses in each financial year are less than total operating revenues in the same financial year
+- Reducing total debt to prudent levels so as to provide a buffer against factors that may impact adversely on the level of total debt in the future by ensuring that, until those levels have been achieved, total operating expenses in each financial year are less than total operating revenues in the same financial year

-- once prudent levels of total debt have been achieved, maintaining those levels by ensuring that, on average, over a reasonable period of time, total operating expenses do not exceed total operating revenues
+- Once prudent levels of total debt have been achieved, maintaining those levels by ensuring that, on average, over a reasonable period of time, total operating expenses do not exceed total operating revenues

-- achieving and maintaining levels of total net worth that provide a buffer against factors that may impact adversely on total net worth in the future
+- Achieving and maintaining levels of total net worth that provide a buffer against factors that may impact adversely on total net worth in the future

-- managing prudently the fiscal risks facing the Government
+- Managing prudently the fiscal risks facing the Government

-- when formulating revenue strategy, having regard to efficiency and fairness, including the predictability and stability of tax rates
+- When formulating revenue strategy, having regard to efficiency and fairness, including the predictability and stability of tax rates

-- when formulating fiscal strategy, having regard to the interaction between fiscal policy and monetary policy
+- When formulating fiscal strategy, having regard to the interaction between fiscal policy and monetary policy

-- when formulating fiscal strategy, having regard to its likely impact on present and future generations
+- When formulating fiscal strategy, having regard to its likely impact on present and future generations

-- ensuring that the Crown's resources are managed effectively and efficiently.
+- Ensuring that the Crown's resources are managed effectively and efficiently

 The PFA also requires the Government to present, in each financial year, reports outlining its fiscal policy: The Budget Policy Statement and a report on the Government’s fiscal strategy.

+Alongside Budget 2024, the Government also presented its first Fiscal Strategy Report which details any updates to the Government’s fiscal strategy as set out in the Budget Policy Statement.
 The Fiscal Strategy Report must also provide projections of fiscal variables to show progress towards meeting the Government’s long-term objectives for fiscal policy.

-In addition, the Treasury is required to publish, at least every four years, a Statement of the Long Term Fiscal Position.
+In addition, the Treasury is required to publish, at least every four years, a Statement on the Long Term Fiscal Position.
 This has a horizon of at least 40 years and identifies how demographic and other changes may impact the fiscal position.